simo415/PeggyBoard/README.md

 ## Route Creation
 - Route name generator allows quickly picking a route name
+- You can specify your own lists of base names for generation by changing the reference files
 - Author name is defaulted from configuration, no need to specify every time

 ## Board Layout
-- Different board layouts available, grid (moonboard style) and zigzag
+- Different board layouts available, grid (moonboard style) and zigzag (original Peggyboard implementation)
 - Configurable size grid layout added for grid layout
 - LED's light up when individually modified, making route setting more intuitive
 - Existing routes can be regraded with the dropdown next to route name